The dynamic duo – video

-With the recent rise in the popularity of managed accounts, you would be forgiven for thinking that the diversified managed fund is a product of yesteryear.
+With the recent rise in popularity of managed accounts, you would be forgiven for thinking that the diversified managed fund is a product of yesteryear.
 We, however, believe the role of diversified managed funds is more pressing than ever before and there is a role for them in almost any multi-asset portfolio – even to be held alongside or within a managed account.
 This is because this approach will not only reduce the risk of having all clients in a single investment approach, but it could also potentially lead to better client outcomes as well.

 We believe a diversified managed fund has a broader toolset available with which to manage risk and seek outperformance and outline below our view to the five key elements essential to managing a successful diversified fund: